CircuitCider/CircuitCider/README.md

 ### Upcoming Features

-- **Comabt** New features from traditional fighting games like dodging, melee and ranged combat, all with with physics forces and colliders!
+- **Combat** New features from traditional fighting games like dodging, melee and ranged combat, all with with physics forces and colliders!

 - **Arena editor and Robot editor** A new editor for saving/loading robots + saving/loading arenas for them to fight in